Rakhyvel/Orange/docs/orngdoc.md

 1. A _trait declaration_ declares and names a trait.
 2. A trait declaration begins with the `trait` keyword.
 3. A trait declaration has a list of zero or more method, type alias, and constant declarations.
+4. A trait declaration has a list of zero or more super traits.

 ### Method Declarations
 1. A method declaration_ is declared with the `fn` keyword.